nebula-plugins/nebula-release-plugin/README.md

 * `postRelease` - any steps you want to happen after the repo tag, in our case this is where publishing happens since if the publish partially fails we don't want to fix the tags, dependsOn `release`
 * `devSnapshot` - command line task to kick off devSnapshot workflow, dependsOn `postRelease`

+### For `immutableSnapshot`

+* `immutableSnapshotSetup` - any kind of setup is good to live around here, e.g. setting status, various checks
+* `release` - probably have `release` dependOn any `assemble` and `check` tasks, dependsOn `immutableSnapshotSetup`
+* `postRelease` - any steps you want to happen after the repo tag, in our case this is where publishing happens since if the publish partially fails we don't want to fix the tags, dependsOn `release`
+* `immutableSnapshot` - command line task to kick off immutableSnapshot workflow, dependsOn `postRelease`

 ### For `snapshot`

 * `snapshotSetup` - any kind of setup is good to live around here, e.g. setting status, various checks